mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 Yes, grid search improves its findings by running its experiments repeatedly while focusing on successful parameter sets defined from the previous GridSearch results.
 The same concept is also applicable for random search.

-### What is the difference between hyperparameter and model parameter?

-The model parameters are part of the neural network model which derives from data automatically, e.g. weights.
-Whereby hyperparameters are parameters that are chosen manually by an expert or heuristically, they are not part of the model and do not relate directly with data but they help estimate the model parameters, e.g. the learning rate of a neural network is a hyperparameter.

 ### Can you explain the terms Exploration and Exploitation as well as their relationship to Bayesian regression model?

 The Bayesian regression model makes an expectation on the error of the validation set when using a hyperparameter and draws the uncertainty around this expectation.
 Optimization using Bayesian regression models can be seen as a tradeoff between exploration and exploitation.
 On one hand, exploration is a searching operation where hyperparameters are chosen that yield high uncertainty leading to either a large improvement or a poor performance.
 On the other hand, exploitation is a refinement operation in which the model chooses a hyperparameter with which it is confident, the confidence comes from the previously seen examples because of the assumption that this hyperparameter would perform at least as well as the previous ones.

-### The authors did not recommend using Bayesian Optimization in their book.
-Has it been widely used after 2016?

-No, mainely in research and big companies like Facebook and Amazon because using it requires knowledge in Bayesian techniques, and they are time and computationally costly

 ### What is the benefit of randomSearch over model-based hyperparameter optimization?
 What has been a mitigation technique for it?